 Angie Smibert is the author of the spooky MG series, Ghosts of Ordinary Objects, as well as several YA science fiction novels, including Memento Nora.
 She’s also written numerous short stories and 20+ science/technology books for kids.

 Angie teaches young adult and speculative fiction for Southern New Hampshire University’s online Creative Writing MFA program as well as professional writing at Indiana University East.
 Before doing all this, she was a science writer and web developer at NASA’s Kennedy Space Center.
-She lives in Virginia with a goofy dog (named after a telescope) and two bickering cats (named after Tennessee Williams characters), and puts her vast store of useless knowledge to work at the weekly pub quiz.
+She lives in Virginia with a goofy dog (named after a telescope) and three bickering cats (named after Tennessee Williams characters), and puts her vast store of useless knowledge to work at the weekly pub quiz.

 Ghosts of Ordinary Objects Series